Clinical UM Guideline

 In 2020, Alves and colleagues published a systematic review evaluating diagnosis, treatment, and follow-up of BE.
 A total of 26 studies specifically addressed treatment, with the majority discussing ablative endoscopic therapies.
 In comparison, endoscopic resection had higher levels of complications than radiofrequency ablation (24% versus 0%, p=0.02) and required a higher number of therapeutic sessions (6 [1-20] versus 3 [1-8], p=0.00).
 Other treatment modalities evaluated, such as argon plasma coagulation, did not demonstrate non-inferiority in comparison to radiofrequency ablation.
 The authors conclude that radiofrequency ablation is the preferred minimally invasive technique for treatment of BE.

-CR-IM/CR-D was achieved in 150.
-A total of 6 subjects died in the first 5 years of follow up (4%), all from non-tumor-related causes.
+In 2021 White and others reported on a prospective, non-randomized trial involving 239 individuals with BE or IMC treated with RFA.
+The median number of ablation sessions was 3 (range 1–9), and other ablative techniques were used to eradicate small areas of BE in 104 (43.5%) individuals.
+Argon plasma coagulation was used in the majority of cases (39%) followed by excision biopsy (4%).
+Resection of metachronous lesions during the initial RFA treatment was required in 13% of individuals.
+The authors reported a complete remission of intestinal metaplasia (CR-IM) rate of 89.8%, and a complete remission of dysplasia (CR-D) rate of 90.4%.
+Complete remission was not achieved in 6.7% individuals, primarily due to RFA failure, defined as no endoscopic change in Barrett’s length after three sessions, or abandonment.
+CR-IM/CR-D was achieved in 150 individuals.
+A total of 6 individuals died in the first 5 years of follow up (4%), all from non-tumor-related causes.
 In the cohort of individuals who had achieved 5 years of follow up, the 5-year survival rate was 91.9%.
-During the 15-year follow-up of the study, the overall survival rate was 82% with a median follow up of 38 months (14–60) post CR-IM/CR-D. Recurrence of dysplasia defined as HGD or adenocarcinoma, was detected in 7 subjects (4.7%) after CR-D during the follow-up phase.
+During the 15-year follow-up of the study, the overall survival rate was 82% with a median follow up of 38 months (14–60) post CR-IM/CR-D. Recurrence of dysplasia defined as HGD or adenocarcinoma, was detected in 7 individuals (4.7%) after CR-D during the follow-up phase.
 The median time for recurrence was 14.9 months.
 No perforations related to RFA were reported, bleeding rate was 0.8%, and stricture rate requiring therapeutic dilatation was 5.4%.
 The authors concluded that BE endotherapy is minimally invasive, effective, and safe.
 The data from this longitudinal study provides evidence demonstrating significant long-term health-related outcomes for RFA treatment for BE.

-Kobayashi (2021) reported on a case series study involving 433 subjects with BE who were treated with resection and/or RFA.
+Kobayashi (2021) reported on a case series study involving 433 individuals with BE who were treated with resection and/or RFA.
 A total of 381 (88%) achieved complete eradication of neoplasia (CE-N).
 Adequate follow-up was available for 345 (80%) and were included in the analysis.
-Of that population, a total of 266 (77%) subjects achieved CE-IM at a median follow-up of 45.9 month.
-Recurrent dysplasia was reported in 20 subjects (5.8%) after achieving CE-N. Survival analysis indicated that time free of recurrence in those who achieved CE-IM was significantly higher than those that did not achieve CE-IM (p=0.002).
+Of that population, a total of 266 (77%) individuals achieved CE-IM at a median follow-up of 45.9 month.
+Recurrent dysplasia was reported in 20 individuals (5.8%) after achieving CE-N. Survival analysis indicated that time free of recurrence in those who achieved CE-IM was significantly higher than those that did not achieve CE-IM (p=0.002).
 CE-IM was also associated with a significantly lower hazard of recurrence (HR, 0.2).
 The number of endoscopic treatments to achieve CE-N was associated with a significantly higher hazard of recurrence (HR 1.1).
 The authors concluded that, “Achieving CE-IM following CE-N reduces the risk of recurrent dysplasia and should be considered a treatment target among patients with BE undergoing endoscopic therapies.”

-Wolfson (2022) reported on the long-term durability of RFA for BE in a prospective study involving data from 2535 subjects.
-The 10-year Kaplan Meier cancer rate was 4.1% with a crude incidence rate of 0.52 per 100 subject years.
+Wolfson (2022) reported on the long-term durability of RFA for BE in a prospective study involving data from 2535 individuals.
+The 10-year Kaplan Meier cancer rate was 4.1% with a crude incidence rate of 0.52 per 100 individual years.
 After 2 years CR-D was 88% and CR-IM was 62.6%; at 8 years, Kaplan Meier relapse rates were 5.9% from CR-D and 18.7% from CR-IM.
 Most relapses occurred within the first 2 years (2.7%).
 The authors reported that endoscopic mucosal resection before RFA increased the likelihood of rescue resection from 17.2% to 41.7%, but did not affect the rate of CR-D, whereas rescue resection after RFA reduced CR-D from 91.4% to 79.7% (p<0.001).
-The authors concluded that “RFA treatment is effective and durable to prevent esophageal adenocarcinoma”.
+The authors concluded that “RFA treatment is effective and durable to prevent esophageal adenocarcinoma.”

 In 2011, the American Gastroenterological Association (AGA) released its medical position statement on the management of BE.
 They note the difficulty in distinguishing an accurate degree of dysplasia (low-grade, high-grade, or nondysplastic BE) due to the architecture and aberrancies of the esophagus and that there are no well-defined cut-off points that separate LGD from HGD.
 The risk of progression from LGD to HGD or adenocarcinoma is not well-known and varies greatly.
 Rates of progression have been reported as low as 0.22% per year (Bhat, 2011) to 13.4% (AGA, 2011).
 Despite some variations in determining the risk of progression from LGD to HGD, the AGA report concludes that radiofrequency ablation should be a therapeutic option for those with confirmed LGD in BE.
 Radiofrequency ablative therapy for those individuals with BE with LGD leads to reversion to normal-appearing squamous epithelium in greater than 90% of cases and the reversion can persist for up to 5 years.